 302.3.4 Cement Stabilized Permeable Base.
 Applicable portions of Sec 502 will apply, except as noted herein.
 Segregation of the mixture shall be minimized.
 Normal concrete pavement consolidation equipment such as vibrators or vibrating pans will be considered adequate, provided the mixture can be satisfactorily compacted.
 The mixture shall be cured for a minimum of 48 hours in accordance with Sec 502.6, except that white-pigmented membrane or straw shall not be used.
 A fine water mist may be applied several times each day for the 48-hour period as needed to maintain moisture.
 The water application shall not be heavy enough to wash away the cementitious material or mortar.

+302.4 Quality Control.
+The contractor shall control and monitor the quality of the work.
+A QC Plan will not be required.

+302.4.1 Gradation.
+The contractor shall sample and determine the gradation of all aggregate used to ensure its meets the requirements in Sec 1009.

+302.4.2 Deleterious.
+The contractor shall sample and determine the deleterious content of all aggregate to ensure it does not exceed the limits referenced in Sec 1009.

+302.5 Quality Assurance.
+The engineer or designated representative will be responsible for monitoring the work and quality control efforts of the contractor.
+Results of QA testing will be furnished to the contractor within 24 hours of obtaining the sample.

+302.5.1 Independent QA Samples.
+Unless otherwise stated, a favorable comparison shall be obtained when independent QA samples meet the same specification criteria as QC.

+302.5.2 Split QA Samples.
+No QA split samples are required for Sec.
+302 work.

+302.6 QC/QA Frequency Table.